Cradley Heath: Mining

 Cradley Heath and the surrounding area lie on the South Staffordshire coalfield.
-Ordnance Survey maps surveyed in 1882 show the town to be surrounded by collieries.
+Ordnance Survey maps surveyed in 1882 show the town to be surrounded by collieries.; the High Street still features a prominent dip, a visible reminder of a major mining subsidence event that occurred in 1914.
 Deaths from mining accidents were not unknown.
 In December 1839, four men were crushed when a coal mine roof collapsed underground; between two and three thousand mourners attended the funeral procession.
-In October 1844, ten men including the 'butty' (Note: 'Butty' is an informal term for the mine manager or contractor, who operated the mine on behalf of the owners.) plus a boy aged 12 died in a coal mine explosion.
-Two horses working underground were also killed.
+In October 1844, ten men including the 'butty' (Note: 'Butty' is an informal term for the mine manager or contractor, who operated the mine on behalf of the owners.) plus a boy aged 12 died in a coal mine explosion, two horses working underground were also killed.
 Several ironstone miners working below the coal seam managed to escape, but a further three working horses could not be rescued.
 At the inquest it was reported that the mine had been inspected hours earlier, tested for sulphur gas and declared safe.
 Verdicts of accidental death were given.